Striking students tell world leaders 'do your jobs' on climate

 Cutting emissions is a challenging goal for Amazon, which delivers 10 billion items a year and has a massive transport and data centre footprint.
 “We know we can do it and we know we have to do it,” Chief Executive Officer Jeff Bezos said.

-Environmental advocacy group Greenpeace USA welcomed the commitment, but a spokesman said the company lagged peers Google, Apple and Facebook in transparency around its renewable projects.
+Environmental advocacy group Greenpeace USA welcomed the commitment, but a spokesman said the company lagged peers Google (GOOGL.O), Apple (AAPL.O) and Facebook (FB.O) in transparency around its renewable projects.

 Some of the company’s workers from the group Amazon Employees for Climate Justice plan to join marches on Friday.